 Drag-and-drop functionality.
-Users have access to features like the designer, which has modules for data transformation, model training, and evaluation, making it easy to create and publish ML pipelines.
+Users can access features like the designer, which has modules for data transformation, model training, and evaluation, making it easy to create and publish ML pipelines.

 Automated ML algorithm selection.
-Allows users to rapidly create accurate models for classification, regression, and time-series forecasting.
-To avoid these models becoming models where the users do not know what the underlying algorithm is and how it works, the feature uses model interpretability to help understand how the model was built.
+Allows users to rapidly create accurate classification, regression, and time-series forecasting models.
+To avoid these models becoming models where the users do not know the underlying algorithm and how it works, the feature uses model interpretability to help understand how the model was built.

 Data labeling.
 Data preparation is a significant pain point in ML model development, and there are features to make this task easier and accelerate the process.
 It helps users prepare data quickly, manage and monitor labeling projects, and automate iterative tasks with ML–assisted labeling.